weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Overview

-Welcome to the **Quickstart tutorial**, where you'll a quick taste of what you can do with Weaviate.
+Welcome to the **Quickstart tutorial**, where you'll get a quick taste of what you can do with Weaviate.

 You will:
-- Create a vector database with Weaviate Cloud Services (WCS),
+- Create a vector database,
 - Import data,
 - Use *semantic search*, and
 - Bring LLMs to your data with *generative search*.

-:::tip How long will this take?
-This should take around 20 minutes or so.
+:::tip This should take around 20 minutes.
 :::

 :::info Object vectors